QuantEcon/lecture-jax/lectures/intro.md

   name: python3
 ---

-# Quantitative Economics with Python (JAX)
+# Quantitative Economics with JAX

-This website presents a set of lectures on quantitative economic modeling using [Google JAX](https://jax.readthedocs.io) and GPUs.
-The lectures and designed and written by [Thomas J. Sargent](http://www.tomsargent.com/) and [John Stachurski](https://johnstachurski.net/).
+This website presents a set of lectures on quantitative economic modeling using GPUs and [Google JAX](https://jax.readthedocs.io).
+The lectures are designed and written by [Thomas J. Sargent](http://www.tomsargent.com/) and [John Stachurski](https://johnstachurski.net/).